Overview

 Purification of the Plasmid DNA

-DNA, including plasmid DNA and genomic DNA, must be obtained from the solution by eliminating residual proteins and contaminants.
+DNA, including plasmid and genomic DNA, must be isolated from the solution by removing residual proteins and contaminants.
 Several methods exist for this purpose.

-- Plasmid DNA, like other nucleic acids, is insoluble in ethanol solution.
-Ethanol induces plasmid DNA precipitation, which can be extracted from cellular debris upon centrifugation.
+- Plasmid DNA, like other nucleic acids, is insoluble in ethanol solutions.
+Ethanol induces plasmid DNA precipitation, which can be extracted from cellular debris upon centrifugation

 Choosing the Ideal Plasmid Type as a Cloning Vector